willviles/lux-oauth2/README.md

 ### 3. Token route

-A `POST` action will be required so the OAuth2 server can spit back a token.
-OAuth2 recommends using `/oauth/token`, but the `requestToken` action may be called anywhere.
+The token endpoint will require a `POST` action.
+OAuth2 recommends using the `/oauth/token` route.

 ```js
 // app/routes.js